SmartThingsCommunity/SmartThingsPublic/README.md

 At a minimum you'll probably want the Stay/Away panels, Contact, and Motion.

 In the Web IDE for Smartthings create a new device type for each of the above devices and paste in the code for each device from the corresponding groovy files in the repo.
+Alternatively, setup github integration, create a new github repository with "LXXero" as owner, "DSCAlarm" as name, and "master" as branch.
+Once you have setup this repo, you can easily add all the devices.
+Be sure to check the publish checkbox at the bottom.

-For all the device types make sure you save them and then publish them for yourself.
+For all the device types, make sure publish them.
+If you're using github, use the "publish" checkbox.
+If you forget, or installed the code manually via copy/paste, you'll have to go into each one and click "publish -> for me" again.

 ### Smartapp Setup